platformio/platformio-docs/ide/atom.rst

 * ``cmd-alt-v`` / ``ctrl-alt-v`` / ``f8`` toggles the build panel.
 * ``escape`` terminates build / closes the build window.

-More options ``Menu: PlatformIO > Settings > Build``.
+More options: ``Menu: PlatformIO > Settings > Build``.

 Intelligent Code Completion
 ---------------------------

 PlatformIO IDE uses `clang <http://clang.llvm.org>`_ for the Intelligent Code Completion.
-To install it or check if it is already installed, please follow to step :ref:`ide_atom_installation_clang` from Installation guide.
+To install it or check if it is already installed, please follow see the step :ref:`ide_atom_installation_clang` from Installation guide.

 .. warning::
-    The libraries which are added/installed after initializing process will not be reflected in code linter.
+    The libraries which are added/installed after the initializing process will not be reflected in the code linter.
 You need ``Menu: PlatformIO > Rebuild C/C++ Project Index (Autocomplete, Linter)``.

 .. _ide_atom_smart_code_linter: